covaliv/hpoea/apps/README.md

 ### 09_de1220_optimization.cpp

 Demonstrates DE1220 (pDE) usage - an alternative self-adaptive Differential Evolution variant implemented via `pagmo::de1220`.
 Note: This is different from jDE (Brest et al.), which is available via SADE with `variant_adptv=1`.
 Configures DE1220 with population size, generations, tolerance parameters, variant adaptation, and memory settings.
 Optimizes a 10-dimensional Ackley problem.
 Outputs best fitness, function evaluations, generations, and wall time.

+### 10_knapsack_optimization.cpp

+Demonstrates knapsack problem optimization using Differential Evolution.
+Creates a 0-1 knapsack problem with item values and weights, then optimizes it to find the best item selection.
+Uses continuous encoding where values in [0,1] are thresholded at 0.5 to determine item selection.
+Outputs best fitness, selected items, total value, total weight, capacity, function evaluations, generations, and wall time.

+### 11_knapsack_hyperparameter_optimization.cpp

+Demonstrates hyperparameter optimization for the knapsack problem.
+Uses CMA-ES to tune Differential Evolution parameters while optimizing a knapsack problem instance.
+Shows how to apply hyperparameter optimization to combinatorial problems.
+Outputs best objective, number of trials, best hyperparameters, function evaluations, and wall time.

 ## Output Format